-1st semester Tuesday evening
+1st semester: Tuesday evening (Min.
+No. 8)

-Taking its direction from Scripture and Church Tradition, this unit explores the essential components for understanding and appreciating Moral Theology as a theological discipline, and its integration with Systematic Theology, Philosophy, Church History, Pastoral Ministry and Church Law.
+Taking its direction from Scripture and Church Tradition, this unit explores the essential components for understanding and appreciating Moral Theology as a theological discipline, and its integration with Systematic Theology, Philosophy, Church History, Pastoral Ministry, Spirituality and Church Law.

 Upon successful completion of this unit, it is expected that students will be able to:

-- outline the development of universal ethics, western moral philosophy and the Judeo-Christian moral tradition
+1. outline the development of universal ethics, western moral philosophy and the Judeo-Christian moral tradition

-- demonstrate understanding of the sources, tradition and principles of Catholic Moral Theology
+2. demonstrate understanding of the sources, tradition and principles of Catholic Moral Theology

-- explain clearly the key moral concepts of conscience, conversion, discipleship, reconciliation, and other fundamental concepts of Catholic Moral Theology
+3. explain clearly the key moral concepts of conscience, conversion, discipleship, reconciliation, and other fundamental concepts of Catholic Moral Theology

-- display an ability to apply Catholic moral principles to life situations
+4. display an ability to apply Catholic moral principles to life situations

-- discourse critically on issues of current ethical concern in society and appropriate Christian moral responses to these
+5. discourse critically on issues of current ethical concern in society and appropriate Christian moral responses to these

 Curran, Charles.
 The Development of Moral Theology: Five Strands.
 Washington, DC: Georgetown University Press, 2013.

 Darragh, Neil, ed.
 A Thinker’s Guide to Sin: Talking about Sin Today.
 Auckland City: Accent, 2010.

 Gascoigne, Robert.
 Freedom and Purpose: An Introduction to Christian Ethics.
 Sydney: E. J. Dwyer, 2005.

 Harrington, Daniel, and James Keenan.
 Jesus and Virtue Ethics: Building Bridges between New Testament Studies and Moral Theology.
 Lanham, MD: Sheed and Ward, 2002.